Fuzzy String Matching in Python: Introduction to FuzzyWuzzy

 How to Do Fuzzy String Matching in Python With FuzzyWuzzy

 FuzzyWuzzy is a Python library that uses Levenshtein distance to calculate the differences between sequences and patterns.
 It was developed and also open-sourced by SeatGeek, a service that finds event tickets from all over the internet and showcases them on one platform.
-The problem they faced involved same events being given different labels.
+The problem they faced involved the same events being given different labels.
 This is the same as the example I gave at the beginning of the post, in which an entity, such as a person’s name, can be labeled differently on different sources.

 How to Install FuzzyWuzzy